-1. The auditor's report expresses an unmodified opinion on the financial statements of the Town of Burlington, Massachusetts.
-2. One material weakness relating to the audit of the financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
-3. One instance of noncompliance material to the financial statements of the Town of Burlington, Massachusetts was disclosed during the audit.
-4. No significant deficiencies relating to the audit of the major federal award programs are reported in the Report on Compliance for Each Major Federal Program and on Internal Control over Compliance required by the Uniform Guidance.
-5. The auditor's report on compliance for the major federal award programs for the Town of Burlington, Massachusetts, expresses an unmodified opinion on all major federal award programs.
-6. There was one audit findings relative to the major federal award programs for the Town of Burlington, Massachusetts.
-7. The program tested as a major program is the Special Education cluster.
+1. The independent auditor's report expresses an unmodified opinion on the financial statements of the Town of Burlington, Massachusetts.
+2. No material weaknesses or significant deficiencies relating to the audit of the financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
+3. No instances of noncompliance material to the financial statements of the Town of Burlington, Massachusetts was disclosed during the audit.
+4. No material weaknesses or significant deficiencies relating to the audit of the major federal award programs are reported in the Report on Compliance for Each Major Federal Program; Report on Internal Control over Compliance; and Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance.
+5. The independent auditor's report on compliance for the major federal award programs for the Town of Burlington, Massachusetts, expresses an unmodified opinion.
+6. There was one audit finding relative to the major federal award programs for the Town of Burlington, Massachusetts.
+7. The Special Education Cluster and the Disaster Grant-Public Assistance (Presidentially Declared Disasters) were tested as major programs.
 8. The threshold for distinguishing Types A and B programs was \$750,000.
 9. The Town of Burlington, Massachusetts, was determined to be a high-risk auditee.

-B. Findings - Financial Statements AuditMATERIAL WEAKNESS AND COMPLIANCE AND OTHER MATTERS
+B. Findings - Financial Statements Audit